Location (Dave song)

-Commercially, the song reached the top 10 in the United Kingdom and top 40 in Ireland.
-In April 2020, it was certified as Triple Platinum by the British Phonographic Industry for exceeding chart sales of 1,800,000.
+Commercially, the song reached the top 10 in the United Kingdom and top 20 in Ireland.
+It has been certified 5× platinum by the British Phonographic Industry for exceeding chart sales of 3,000,000.

 Music video

 The music video for "Location" was released via YouTube on 15 July 2019.
 Directed by Kaylum and Dave, it was shot on location in Ibiza, and features behind the scenes shots of Stormzy's #MERKY Festival, held at Ibiza Rocks, which Dave co-headlined alongside Stormzy and Fredo.

 Burna Boy appears in the video, alongside a number of cameo appearances from other artists and celebrities, including Stormzy, Fredo, Lethal Bizzle, Jorja Smith, Avelino, J Hus, Aitch, Unknown T, comedian Michael Dapaah and English footballers, Raheem Sterling and Jadon Sancho.

 Critical reception

 Writing for Complex, Natty Kasambla referred to the track as "an understated bop".